Sharmilamarimuthu17/Codsoft-Task-1/README.md

 ## Author

-Submitted by [Your Name] for the CodSoft Java Programming Internship.
+Submitted by SharmilaMarimuthu.M for the CodSoft Java Programming Internship.